 None of the restrictions that apply to directors apply to company shareholders.
 Absolutely anyone (natural or corporate) can own shares in a company, including minors.
 A corporate body can even be the sole shareholder.

 However, disqualified directors must exercise caution if they are also shareholders.
-If their shares provide voting rights and/or they are a person with significant control (PSC), certain actions that they perform as a shareholder or PSC could violate the conditions of their disqualification order.
+If their shares provide voting rights and/or they are a person with significant control (PSC), certain actions they perform as a shareholder or PSC could violate the conditions of their disqualification order.

-Can one person set up a limited company?
+Can one person register a limited company?

 So there you have it…